top of page

 It’s not just marketing hype

-‘Light, floral, delicate’ means you can expect a coffee lighter body and more acidity.
-If you want your coffee to taste like, well, more coffee and less like Sauvignon Blanc, maybe skip these for now, especially as they can be a challenge to brew.
+‘Light, floral, delicate’ means you can expect a lighter body coffee and more acidity.
+If you want your coffee to taste like, well, more coffee and less fruit tea, maybe skip these for now, especially as they can be a challenge to brew.

 ‘Creamy, rich, full-bodied’: More texture, less acidity.
 These are your safe bets and great beginners’ beans, especially when they are blende of beans which also talk about caramel, nutty and chocolate flavours as well as the creamy textures.